 Before his time in St. Charles, Behrens played at Kansas City Kansas Community College where he was a Second Team All-Conference selection and won a Region XI gold glove.
 Behrens played high school ball at Lincoln Southwest in Lincoln, Neb. and was an All-State performer.

-Behrens will be the first base coach in his first season with the Rox.
+Behrens will be in his first season with the Rox.